To the Members

 PARTICULARS OF EMPLOYEES AND OTHER RELATED DISCLOSURES

-Information as required under the provisions of Section 197 of theAct read with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the Company will be provided upon request.
-Interms of the provisions of the rst proviso to Section 136(1) of the Companies Act 2013the Annual Report excluding the aforesaid information is being sent to the Shareholdersand others entitled thereto.
-The said information is available for inspection by theShareholders at the Registered Office of the Company during business hours on working daysof the Company up to the date of ensuing annual general meeting.
+The disclosure as required under the provisions of Section 197 of theAct read with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the Company will be provided uponrequest.
+In terms of second proviso to Section 136(1) of the Act the annual report andaccounts excluding the aforesaid information are being sent to the members and othersentitled thereto.
+The said information is available for inspection by the members at theregistered office of the Company during business hours on working days of the Company upto the date of ensuing annual general meeting.
 Any member interested in obtaining a copythereof may also write to the company secretary of the Company.
 It is hereby affirmed thatthe remuneration is as per the remuneration policy of the Company.

 BUSINESS RESPONSIBILITY REPORT

 (c) neither the managing directors nor the whole-time directors of theCompany receive any remuneration or commission from any of its subsidiary/associate/jointventure.